 As of March 31, 2010, the Company determined that it was not in compliance with the financial covenant in the Agreements regarding the Company's net income.
 On May 11, 2010, the Company received a notice of default from Wells Fargo related to the Company's noncompliance.
 As a result, Wells Fargo imposed default pricing of an additional 3.0% effective March 1, 2010.
-On June 11, 2010, the Company received from Wells Fargo a waiver of the Company's noncompliance with the financial covenant as of March 31, 2010 and the

-Company amended the Agreements to set the covenants for Fiscal 2011.
-As a condition of the amended Agreements, the Company had restricted \$5.0 million of cash effective June 11, 2010 as additional security for the Credit Facility.
-The Company is in discussions with Wells Fargo pertaining to the release of all or a portion of the restricted cash.
-If the Company had not obtained the waiver and amended the Agreements, the Company would not be able to draw additional funds under the Credit Facility.
-In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Agreements, which would be subject to seizure by Wells Fargo if the Company was in default under the Agreements and unable to repay the indebtedness.
-Wells Fargo also has the option to terminate the Agreements or accelerate the indebtedness during a period of noncompliance.
-As of September 30, 2010, the Company was in compliance with the covenants contained in the amended Agreements and based on the Company's current forecasts, management believes that the Company will be in compliance with the covenants through the end of Fiscal 2011.
+On June 11, 2010, the Company received from Wells Fargo a waiver of the Company's noncompliance with the financial covenant as of March 31, 2010 and the Company amended the Agreements to set the covenants for Fiscal 2011.
+As a condition of the amended Agreements, Wells Fargo restricted \$5.0 million of cash effective June 11, 2010 as additional security for the Credit Facility.
+As of December 31, 2010, the Company was in compliance with the covenants contained in the amended Agreements.
+The Credit Facility includes financial covenants through March 31, 2011, at which time the covenants for subsequent periods will be negotiated.
+It is possible that the Company will be unable to meet the financial covenants at March 31, 2011.
+If a covenant violation were to occur, the Company would expect to be able to negotiate a waiver of compliance from Wells Fargo.
+If the Company were unable to obtain such a waiver, Wells Fargo has the option to terminate the Agreements or accelerate the indebtedness.